-Organizations new to cloud say security is their number one concern.
+Organisations new to cloud say security is their number one concern.
 Indeed, many perceive it as a significant barrier to adoption.
 But those further along the cloud journey have a different perspective.
 While security is just as important for them, it is no longer a source of worry or apprehension.
 It has simply become another consideration in their risk management strategies and processes.
 Their experience informs future decisions about moving other services into (or sourcing them from) a cloud environment, thus helping them make ever further strides along their cloud path.

 In this book, we have tried to pass on the insights we have gleaned working with customers all over the world to ease their transitions to cloud.
-Extensive Fujitsu analysis has led to the following conclusions:
+Fujitsu's extensive analysis has led to the following conclusions:

-• The type of cloud (public, trusted, private or hybrid) has the biggest single impact on the level of risk and its manageability.

-To assure confidentiality, organizations need to define approaches for identifying the data to be protected and ascertaining how to access that data.
-To do this, they should build relationships with trusted cloud service providers.
-Organizations should consider an access-control approach that incorporates and integrates in-house, outsourced and cloud systems.

-• To ensure data integrity, organizations must understand how the provider guarantees data has not been tampered with.

-• To comply with regulations (e.g. SOX, Basel III, CSA V2, PCI-DSS, ISO 27001, BS11000, HIPPA), organizations must ensure the relevant regulatory, corporate, industry or other standards apply (legally or contractually) to the provider.

-• Building a relationship with a trusted cloud service provider helps organizations to maintain and protect their reputation.

-• From an audit perspective, it is important that organizations know how cloud services are provided and they must ensure providers can give them the regulatory and audit information they require.
+- The type of cloud (public, trusted, private or hybrid) has the biggest single impact on the level of risk and its manageability. - To assure confidentiality, organisations need to define approaches for identifying the data to be protected and ascertaining how to access that data.
+To do this, they should build relationships with trusted cloud service providers. - Organisations should consider an access-control approach that incorporates and integrates in-house, outsourced and cloud systems. - To ensure data integrity, organisations must understand how the provider guarantees data has not been tampered with. - To comply with regulations (e.g. SOX, Basel III, CSA V2, PCI-DSS, ISO 27001, BS11000, HIPPA), organisations must ensure the relevant regulatory, corporate, industry or other standards apply (legally or contractually) to the provider. - Building a relationship with a trusted cloud service provider helps organisations to maintain and protect their reputation. - From an audit perspective, it is important that organisations know how cloud services are provided and they must ensure providers can give them the regulatory and audit information they require.

 Security is no longer a source of worry or apprehension.
-It has simply become another consideration in risk management strategies and processes • Business continuity strategies need to factor in an organization's external cloud services.
-Organizations must understand the impact of accepting different SLAs from different providers.
+It has simply become another consideration in risk management strategies and processes

+Photograph: Alamy
-• Disaster recovery plans need to include the cloud service provider's plans as well as in-house plans.

-• Organizations should be prepared for attacks (e.g. distributed denial-of-service) against both themselves and their cloud providers.

-• Organizations need to ascertain the interoperability of providers' offerings before buying.
-Otherwise, there is a risk that services from different providers across infrastructure, applications and process will not join up at runtime.

-In multi-provider environments, organizations need to be able to quickly determine who is responsible for fixing any problem that occurs.
-They should choose providers willing to work with others to resolve any issues expediently.
-Reporting across multiple service providers can be complex.
-Organizations must ensure consistency of input and format from their various providers.

-• Organizations will need to manage data at an ever more granular level as cloud solutions evolve.

-• Cloud will have a profound impact on the security team, which will require a more diverse range of technical, contractual and business relationship skills.
+- Business continuity strategies need to factor in an organisation's external cloud services.
+Organisations must understand the impact of accepting different SLAs from different providers. - Disaster recovery plans need to include the cloud service provider's plans as well as in-house plans. - Organisations should be prepared for attacks (e.g. distributed denial-of-service) against both themselves and their cloud providers. - Organisations need to ascertain the interoperability of providers' offerings before buying.
+Otherwise, there is a risk that services from different providers across infrastructure, applications and process will not join up at runtime. - In multi-provider environments, organisations need to be able to quickly determine who is responsible for fixing any problem that occurs.
+They should choose providers willing to work with others to resolve any issues expediently. - Reporting across multiple service providers can be complex.
+Organisations must ensure consistency of input and format from their various providers. - Organisations will need to manage data at an ever more granular level as cloud solutions evolve. - Cloud will have a profound impact on the security team, which will require a more diverse range of technical, contractual and business relationship skills.

-Organizations can use the cloud security checklist in Chapter 9 to ascertain how prepared their security teams and wider businesses are for cloud.
+Organisations can use the cloud security checklist in Chapter 9 to ascertain how prepared their security teams and wider businesses are for cloud.
 There are also links to additional third-party models and frameworks for those who want to explore cloud security considerations in greater detail.